 Take two tsp. of coconut oil (preferably organic, unrefined, cold-pressed) and lightly swish it around in your mouth for about 10-20 minutes (or at least for as long as you can withstand).
 You may have to chew up some of the coconut oil for a few seconds first to break the solid into a liquid.

 After the 10-20 minutes are up, spit it out, and rinse your mouth with water.
-A perfect time to do this is while you shower or get ready in the morning.
+A perfect time to do this is while you shower or as you get ready in the morning.

 Hit Refresh On Dry Mouth

-The condition usually isn’t serious, but if left untreated, could lead to serious dental complications, which you’re already at higher risk for with being pregnant.
+The condition usually isn’t serious, but if left untreated, could lead to serious dental complications, which you’re already at higher risk for being while pregnant.